Stocks tumble after inflation worsens, raising rate fears

 The narrowing gap between those two yields is a signal that investors in the bond market are more concerned about economic growth.
 Usually, the gap is wide, with 10-year yields higher because they require investors lock away their dollars for longer.

-A jump for the two-year yield above the 10-year yield would be a signal to some investors that a recession may hit in a year or two.
+A two-year yield higher than the 10-year yield would be a signal to some investors that a recession may hit in a year or two.

 “This market is to some degree in this no-man’s land, where you don’t have a really good definite signal that says get constructive and buy the market, but you don’t have solid information about a recession being more likely in order to get more defensive,” said Jason Pride, chief investment officer of private wealth at Glenmede.

-Friday’s losses were widespread for the S&P 500, with more than 90% of stocks in the index dropping.
+Friday’s losses were widespread for the S&P 500, with nearly 90% of stocks in the index dropping.

 Big Tech stocks were some of the the heaviest weights amid broad losses for the biggest winners of the prior ultralow-rate era.
-Apple fell 3.4,%, Amazon dropped 5.6% and Nvdia sank 5.2%.
+Microsoft fell 3.7%, Amazon dropped 5.4% and Nvdia sank 5.3%.

 AP Business Writer Elaine Kurtenbach contributed.